 Surfer SEO Pricing

-Surfer SEO actually offers 6 different pricing plans, but the most popular and affordable plans are as follows: Hobby, Basic, Pro, and Business.
+When it comes to Surfer SEO cost, the tool actually offers 6 different pricing plans, but the most popular and affordable plans are as follows: Hobby, Basic, Pro, and Business.

 The Hobby Plan costs just $29 per month, gives you 5 SERP queries every day, and gives you 5 Smart Content Editors a month.
 This is a great beginner plan!

 It will still let you audit and check content, though... albeit, it takes into account only about 250 search factors, instead of the usual 500 factors!

 The more expensive plans, obviously, give you better audit power and the ability to generate more blog posts.

 The Basic plan costs $59 per month and includes all SEO tools like SERP Analyzer tool (15 queries per day), Content Editor (25 per month), Backlinks and Visibility Reports (25 queries per day), and Keyword Research tool.

 One of their most popular plans, Pro, costs $99 per month and includes all basic features and Analyzer tool (50 queries per day), Content Editor (100 per month), Backlinks and Visibility Reports (100 queries per day), and Keyword Research.
 This plan probably gives you the most value for your money.

 The Business plan often used by digital marketing agencies costs $199 per month and includes all Pro features and SERP Analyzer tool (100 queries per day), Content Editor (300 per month), Backlinks and Visibility Reports (300 queries per day), and Keyword Research.

 My Official Surfer SEO Review...
 Should You Buy It And Use It?